 “In particular the [R]evenue is entitled to apply a cost-benefit analysis to its duty of management and in particular, against the return thereby likely to be foregone, to weigh the costs which it would be likely to save as a result of a concession which cuts away an area of complexity or likely dispute” (para 26 (Lord Wilson))

 HMRC’s collection and management powers allow the body, inter alia, to settle tax disputes, gives them flexibility in respect of what test cases to take, and to make prudent arrangements for the smooth collection of tax which may result in less tax than is strictly owed under the law.
 Whilst most obviously, HMRC’s discretion allows the body to collect less tax than is due, there is no reason why, taking Lord Wilson’s words to their natural conclusion, the body could not apply this cost-benefit analysis to the purchase of information from a whistleblower.
 HMRC is entitled to invest in upgrading technological equipment which will facilitate the collection of tax.
 There is no difference in principle with investing in information that can be used to collect more taxes that are due.
 This is predicated on the assumption that the leaked information could actually be used and that HMRC would have verified that the information itself was not faked, but this seems to be precisely what the Danish Tax Authority verified prior to agreeing to purchase the information.
+Furthermore, s.
+26 of the Commissioners for Revenue and Customs Act 2005 explicitly provides that the ‘Commissioners may pay a reward to a person in return for a service which relates to [an HMRC] function’.

 The source of the information was careful to only give the information to the Danish authority which concerned Danish individuals.
 It is unlikely that HMRC investigations could simply piggy-back on the Danish ones.
 HMRC would have to actually cough up for the information which relates to the UK.
 Perhaps the most prudent move for now might be for HMRC however to wait to see what comes of the Danish investigations.
 If they are successful, then HMRC will know the utility of the leaked data.